learn-co-students/oo-basics-with-class-constants-cb-gh-000/README.md

 ## Description

-This lab will walk you, step by step, through the basics of programming a simple `Book` class.
-Once you've completed the tutorial, you should know enough to complete a similar object oriented problem on your own.
+This lab is a continuation of the Object Orientation Basics where we walked through the basics of programming a simple `Book` class.
+We will modify the class we already built to incorporate class constants.

 ## Instructions